collections_bookmark Part of Commander Masters

 How often is Talisman of Progress drawn in a Commander game?

-What turn does Talisman of Progress typically get cast?
+What turn does Talisman of Progress usually get cast?

 Does casting Talisman of Progress correlate with winning?